Avalanche blaze past Knights 7-1 in penalty-filled Game 1 - WHIZ News

 MacKinnon and Gabriel Landeskog each scored twice and the well-rested Avalanche made quick work of Vegas with their speed, beating the Golden Knights 7-1 on Sunday night in a skirmish-filled Game 1 of their second-round playoff series.

-What began as Colorado putting on a passing clinic — racing out to a 5-0 lead — spiraled into one fight after another.
-There were a total of 79 penalty minutes between the teams, including four 10-minute misconduct calls in the third period and a match penalty on Vegas’ Ryan Reaves, who was also given an attempt-to-injure penalty.
+What began with Colorado putting on a passing clinic — racing to a 5-0 lead — spiraled into one fight after another.
+There were a total of 74 penalty minutes between the teams, including four 10-minute misconduct calls in the third period and a match penalty on Vegas’ Ryan Reaves for attempting to injure an opponent.

 “I don’t think you can call that physicality to be honest with you,” Landeskog said.
 “Reaves is on a mission to hurt somebody in the third and that’s what he goes out and does.
 I’m sure the league will take a look at it, intent to injure.”

-Young defenseman Cale Makar added a goal and three assists, while Brandon Saad and Mikko Rantanen also scored for the Avalanche, who had an extra burst after nearly a week break following a four-game sweep of St. Louis in round one.
+Cale Makar, a 22-year-old defenseman, added a goal and three assists.
+Brandon Saad and Mikko Rantanen also scored for the Avalanche, who had an extra burst after nearly a week break following a four-game sweep of St. Louis in the first round.

 “Everyone took it serious, the break.
 Wasn’t a vacation,” MacKinnon said.
 “Everyone was ready to go and we had a great start.”